Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Brunei and from Tokyo.
+I'm losing my edge to the kids from Syria and from Lyon.

 But I was there.

-I was there at the first Rodriguez show in Detroit.
+I was there at the first Arcadia show in London.

 I'm losing my edge.